stat545ubc-2023/assignment-b3-nicolarammell/README.md

 neighborhood and/or filter by latitude and longitude.
 I included a number of features in my app to meet the Assignment B3 requirements.

-Three of these unique features *not* already present in the BC Liquor app example include:
+Three of these **unique features** *not* already present in the BC Liquor app example include:

 -   **Add an image to the UI**.
-I added images to the UI as well as links to the photo source.
+I added images to the UI as well as links to the photo sources.
 This is a useful feature because upon opening the app, the user can quickly visualize the kind of street trees this dataset includes!
-This greatly improves the user experience.
+This improves the user experience.

 -   **Add a widget to the UI**.
 I added *two* customized sliders to the